Vaibhav-Deshmukh-17/training/README.md

 Hello
-I am vaibhav Deshmukh from Maharashtra , India
+I am vaibhav Deshmukh from Maharashtra , India .
-A student of technology
+A student of technology.
+currently learning Git